SSMF Faculty for 2014

 Summer festival appearances have taken Mr. He to venues such as the Music Academy of the West and the Tanglewood Music Center where he had a solo performance in Ozawa Hall in 2001.
 In 2005, Mr. He appeared at the Aspen Music Festival, where he served as Assistant Principal Second Violin for the Festival Orchestra and was the featured violinist for the world premiere concert of American-Chinese composer Huang Ruo.
 Lin He has been a laureate of the Padesta Solo Competition, the ASTA competition, and a finalist for the Marlboro Music School and Festival.
 Mr. He received the Creative Achievement Award, the William Forest Chamber Music Award, and the 2003 John Celentano Award for Excellence in Chamber Music from the Eastman School of Music.
 Mr. He has been featured on several live radio broadcasts and on the 8 CD set of The Complete Musician (a theory textbook written by Steven Laitz at the Eastman School of Music).

 Mr. He has previously taught at Eastman School of Music and Pennsylvania State University.
-He is now serving as Assistant Professor of Violin at the Louisiana State University School of Music, and the President of the Louisiana String Teachers’ Association.
+He is now serving as the Associate Professor of Violin at the Louisiana State University School of Music, and the President of the American String Teachers Association Louisiana Chapter.
 During the summer, he teaches at the Sewanee Summer Music Festival and the Alfredo De Saint Malo Festival in Panama City, Panama.

 Born in Shanghai, China, Mr. He began his musical training at the age of five.
 Mr. He received his doctorate from the Eastman School of Music, where he studied under the tutelage of Zvi Zeitlin.
 Other major influences include Sylvia Rosenberg, Paul Kantor, Kyung Sun Lee, James Lyon, Joanne Feldman, and Peiwen Yuan.